Competency Based Interviews are still here in 2025!

 The key to a great interview answer lies in a combination of choosing a good example to talk about and bringing proper structure to it.

-1. Relevant Examples of Each Competency
+2. Choose Strong, Relevant Examples For Each Competency

-So firstly, when preparing your competency based interview answers, I suggest choosing examples based on real experiences you have had.
+So firstly, when preparing your competency based interview answers, we suggest choosing examples based on real experiences you have had.
 Avoid the temptation to invent or embellish and most importantly do not use a template answer from a book or online as you run the risk of being caught out by probing questions.

 The situation you talk through in your answer must be relevant to the competency being explored.
 So for example if they ask about Communication, your example must demonstrate your skills when communicating, be it to an individual or group, verbally or in writing but it must be focussed.